Lajjun: British Mandate period

 In 1945, Lajjun, Umm al-Fahm and seven hamlets had a total land area of 77.24 km2, of which 68.3 km2 was Arab-owned, and the remainder being public property.
 There was a total of 50 km2 of land that was cultivated; 4.3 km2 were used for plantations and irrigated, and 44.6 km2 were planted with cereals (wheat and barley).
 The built-up area of the villages was 0.128 km2, most of it being in Umm al-Fahm and Lajjun.
 Former villagers recall they grew wheat and corn in the fields, and irrigated crops such as eggplant, tomato, okra, cowpea and watermelon.
 A survey map from 1946 shows most of the buildings in the eastern and western quarters as built from stone and mud, but some used mud over wood.
 Many houses had neighbouring small plots marked as "orchards".

 There was a small market place in the village, as well as six grain mills (powered by the numerous springs and wadis in the vicinity), and a health center.
 The various quarters of Lajjun had many shops.
 A bus company was established in Lajjun by a villager from Umm al-Fahm; the bus line served Umm al-Fahm, Haifa, and a number of villages, such as Zir'in.
 In 1937, the line had seven buses.
 Subsequently, the company was licensed to serve Jenin also, and acquired the name of "al-Lajjun Bus Company".

+In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
+In 1943, they owned 512 heads of cattle, 834 sheep over a year old, 167 goats over a year old, 26 camels, 85 horses, 13 mules, 481 donkeys, 3822 fowls, 700 pigeons, and 206 pigs.